- What Is It?

 Top Can You Fully Recover From Guillain Barre Related Articles

 Cold & Flu QuizAches?
 Pain?
 Fever?
 This Cold & Flu Quiz tests your knowledge on the difference between coming down with the common cold and sickness from influenza virus.

-Guillain-Barre SyndromeGuillain-Barré Syndrome is an autoimmune disease of the nervous system due to damage to the myelin sheath around nerves.
+Guillain-Barre SyndromeGuillain-Barré syndrome is an autoimmune disease of the nervous system due to damage to the myelin sheath around nerves.
 It is the most acquired nerve disease (neuropathy) and usually follows a virus infection but can also be associated with immunizations, surgery, and childbirth.
 The cause is unknown but appears to be related to autoimmune reaction.
-Symptoms include weakness beginning in the legs and progressing upward, lost reflexes, and in severe cases breathing can be affected.
+Symptoms include weakness beginning in the legs and progressing upward, lost reflexes, and in severe cases, breathing can be affected.
 Patients can expect a slow but progressive recovery over several months maintaining vital functions and passively exercising the muscles.
-Plasmapheresis (removing toxic substances from the blood) has been shown to improve outcome and shorten the disease as well as intravenous immunoglobulin.
+Plasmapheresis (removing toxic substances from the blood) has been shown to improve outcomes and shorten the disease as well as intravenous immunoglobulin.

 Hepatitis A (HAV, Hep A)Hepatitis means inflammation of the liver.
 Hepatitis A (HAV, Hep A) is one type of liver disease caused by a virus.
 Since hepatitis A is a virus, it can pass from person to person from eating or drinking contaminated food or coming into contact with contaminated materials containing the virus.
 Symptoms of hepatitis A include stomach pain, diarrhea, dark yellow urine, jaundice, and more.
 There is a vaccine to prevent contracting hepatitis A.

 Hepatitis A Quiz: Test Your Medical IQHow many types of hepatitis are there, and what is different about hepatitis A?
 Take this quiz to find out!